JyotirmoyGupta/JyotirmoyGupta/README.md

 - 👋 Hi, I’m @JyotirmoyGupta.
-- 👀 I’m interested in development.
+- 👀 I’m interested in data analysis and business.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Deep learning.
 - 💞️ I’m currently in my learning phase and wish to collaborate on projects in the future.
 - 📫 How to reach me ?
 Mail me at jyotirmoy.gupta.bce20@iitbhu.ac.in